locationtech/geomesa/docs/user/filesystem/index_config.rst

         // or set directly in the user data as a string sft.getUserData.put("geomesa.fs.file-size", "1GB")

-Note that target file size can also be specified in some operations, which will override any default configured in the feature type.
-See :ref:`fsds_compact_command` and :ref:`fsds_ingest_command` for details.
-See :ref:`fsds_size_threshold_prop` for controlling the file size error margin.
+Once the schema has been created, the file size can be configured through the storage metadata key ``target-file-size``.
+See :ref:`fsds_manage_metadata_command` for setting metadata keys, and see :ref:`fsds_size_threshold_prop` for controlling the file size error margin.

 Configuring Visibility Persistence
 ----------------------------------